Timber Frame Plans

 What is a timber frame home?

 A timber frame house is very similar to a post and beam log house.
-The main structure of a timber framed home consists of horizontal timber beams, which are then supported by vertical timber posts.
-The main difference between a post and beam and a timber frame is the timbers in a timber frame are precisely cut into a square profile where post and beam is a round profile.
-Usually, timbers are seen on the interior of the home with traditional siding options covering the outside.
+The main structure of a timber-framed home consists of horizontal timber beams, which are then supported by vertical timber posts.
+The main difference between a post and beam and a timber frame is the timbers in a timber frame are precisely cut into a square profile where post and beam are cut into a round shape.
+Usually, timbers are seen on the home’s interior, with traditional siding options covering the outside.

-Timber frame homes typically have clean lines, symmetry, and strength which allow you to push the boundaries of complex designs and style.
-We only use the highest quality Douglas-fir and western red cedar available.
+Timber frame homes typically have clean lines, symmetry, and strength, allowing you to push the boundaries of complex designs and style.
+At Artisan, we only use the highest quality Douglas Fir and Western Red Cedar available.
 Our timber frame homes and cabins can be CNC machine cut or handcrafted.
-All timbers are precisely cut, labeled and then packaged tightly into shipping containers, saving our clients time and money.
+All timbers are precisely cut, labelled and then packaged tightly into shipping containers, saving our clients valuable time and money.

 Advantages of Timber Frame Homes